-- Laces on shoes are to be tied and buckles are to be buckled. - Jewelry: Any jewelry that suggests drug use (marijuana leaves, for example) or items of violence (guns) are prohibited. - Jewelry which can be used as weapons is prohibited, including heavy chains, oversized or multiple rings. - Special events: For special event "dress-up" days, the administration may waive dress code requirements. - Consequences for violating dress code: Students who come to school dressed inappropriately will be sent to the office and held out of class until a parent brings acceptable clothing. - Time lost from class for violations of the dress code will be counted against the student, including tardies and absences. - Any items identified by administration, that in their judgment, have an adverse effect on the instructional program or on the effectiveness of discipline will not be allowed.
+- Jewelry which can be used as weapons is prohibited, including heavy chains, oversized or multiple rings. - Special events: For special event "dress-up" days, the administration may waive dress code requirements. - Consequences for violating dress code: Students who come to school dressed inappropriately will be sent to the office and held out of class until a parent brings acceptable clothing. - Time lost from class for violations of the dress code will be counted against the student, including tardies and absences. - First offense results in a warning - Second offense results in a parent conference - Third offense, student will be assigned to ISS - Any clothing exposing skin will be deemed appropriate or inappropriate by administration - Any items identified by administration, that in their judgment, have an adverse effect on the instructional program or on the effectiveness of discipline will not be allowed.